Are you searching for the best Semper Fi Scones with Bourbon recipe?

 - In a food processor, load the dry ingredients: sugar, flours, baking powder, baking soda, salt, and nutmeg.
 Pulse a few times.
 Add in the shortening, bourbon, and milk.
 The mixture should be pretty tacky.
 Scoop it out of the processor and into a bowl with the frozen berries.
 Mix it all well.

 - Using a large ice cream or cookie scoop, scoop the scone dough onto the prepared tray.
-I pressed down on mine so that they were a little less dome-shaped and more flat.
+I pressed down on mine so that they were a little less dome-shaped and flatter.

 - Bake them for about 15-18 minutes.
 Let them cool completely…although they taste really good warm!